wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

 - ``wazuh_admin`` is the user recommended for those users that need administration privileges.

+Apart from the previously mentioned users, during the installation process, there are three extra roles added. there roles are incharged of giving the right permissions to the users:

+- ``wazuh_ui``: This role gives enough privileges to ``kibanaserver`` user to operate with Wazuh's indexes.

+- ``wazuh_ui_user``: This roles provides ``wazuh_ui_user`` hability to read Wazuh's indexes.

+- ``wazuh_ui_admin``: This roles allow ``wazuh_admin`` to perform, reading, writing, management and indexing task on the Wazuh indexes.

-These users are designed to be used along the Wazuh Kibana plugin and they are protected so they cannot be modified from the Kibana's interface.
-To modify them or add new users, the ``securityadmin`` script will have to be executed.
+These users and roles are designed to be used along the Wazuh Kibana plugin and they are protected so they cannot be modified from the Kibana's interface.
+To modify them or add new users or roles, the ``securityadmin`` script will have to be executed.
 To learn more about this process, visit the `Open Distro documentation <https://opendistro.github.io/for-elasticsearch-docs/docs/security-access-control/users-roles/>`_.